 Pyi Thein Kyaw

 Pyi worked as an analytical chemistry for Tyson Food, Inc. in Waterloo, Iowa.
 There was a contingency of Burmese college students around Waterloo with whom Pyi associated.
-After a year with Tyson, Pyi is entering an MBA program at Bentley College in Boston, MA.
+After a year with Tyson, Pyi is in an MBA program at Bentley College in Boston, MA.
+For summer 2015, he is doing an internship with PerkinElmer as a marketing / IT intern.
 He is preparing to return to Burma and assume management of his father’s business.

 Yen T. Le

 Yen Le is currently doing post-baccalaureate work at UCA and is applying to Dental Hygiene school.

 Moving to South Texas and getting married, Andrew plans to seek a job in the oil industry.

 Jeremy plans to take a year off from school and then pursue graduate study in chemistry.

 After completing her undergraduate research in environmental studies with Dr. Sally Entrekin (Biology) her hopes were to find a job as an environmental chemist.
 Those hopes were fulfilled when she was employed by Fidelity National Environmental Solutions in Conway.
 This company’s responsibility is to clean up the fluids produced by fracking.
 She will be the in-house chemist and will test water samples from fracking sites for bacteria.

 Amanda plans to work for a while and then consider graduate school.